jpachecoxyz/jpachecoxyz.github.io/hugo/content/posts/voidstrap.md

 <div class="PREVIEW">

-This is the first post of the 2024, this is a project that I am working on in the last year, is a minimialist voidlinux instalator it is based in some recomendations in a guides that some friends of my have but "semiautomated".
+This is the first post of the 2024, this is a project that I am working on in the last year, is a minimalist voidlinux instalator it is based in some recommendations in a guides that some friends of my have but "semi-automated".

 </div>